As a business owner, it’s a good time to find out about your tax obligations.

 Employers must now make super contributions on behalf of their employees by submitting data and payments electronically in accordance with the SuperStream standard.

 If your business has 20 or more employees, SuperStream contributions need to be implemented as soon as practicable.
 If your business has 19 or fewer employees, SuperStream applies from 1 July 2015.
 As with larger employers, the ATO will be flexible provided you have a plan in place by 30 June 2016.
-Here’s 4 reasons why you’re going to love SuperStream.
+Here are four reasons why you’re going to love SuperStream.
 Staying on top of the ATO’s SuperStream requirements is a breeze with MYOB AccountRight.
 Pay unlimited super contributions quickly and easily without even leaving your software.

 Small businesses who are registered for GST are required to submit activity statements to report and pay a number of tax obligations.
 A Business Activity Statement (BAS) is a form issued by the Australian Taxation Office that you can submit on a monthly or quarterly basis.
 It’s used to summarise the amounts of GST payable and receivable, by your business in a certain time period.